 Recipients of the Health & Safety Award will have influenced Carleton in the following ways:

-- Demonstrated commitment to health & safety.
+- Demonstrates commitment to health & safety.

 Congratulations to Laura Thomas on being named the 2019 recipient of the Health and Safety Award.